Photography in Iceland

 .
 This beautiful place is also famous for its active volcanoes, geothermal hot springs and gorgeous views.

-However, even you are not interested in taking pictures of landscapes, animals or Northern lights, you will be able to find some great spots that will suite your taste.
+However, even if you are not interested in taking pictures of landscapes, animals or Northern lights, you will be able to find some great spots that will suite your taste.
 Photographer Jaix Chaix is more interested in Gothic photos, he found several locations that gave him prefect photo opportunities.
 Motorhome Norway

 with the best company.